Zurück zum Blog

 The main Drupal package is called Drupal Core, while all the other additions and tools are referred to as Drupal modules.
 Combining these two, you will be able to build a full-blown modern website in a way that doesn’t require ‘busting out’ the entire PHP (including HTML5 + CSS3) paradigm from scratch.

-Finally, Drupal follows all modern object-oriented programming best practices, including YAML and HTML5 standards as well.
-YAML is a type of human-readable data serialization standard often utilized for writing configuration files.
+Finally, Drupal follows all modern object-oriented programming best practices, including YAML and HTML5 standards.
+YAML is a human-readable data serialization standard often used to write configuration files.
 HTML5 (HyperText Markup Language) is the backbone of the entire Internet, but we’ll get more into HTML and CSS later.

 WordPress

-WordPress is intuitive, fast, robust, reliable and easy to use.
-Its sheer popularity contributes to webmasters using WordPress more, which in turn increases its popularity even further.
+WordPress is intuitive, fast, robust, reliable, and easy to use.
+Its sheer popularity leads webmasters to use WordPress more, which in turn increases its popularity even further.

-WordPress is also very welcoming of people coming from non-coding backgrounds, which adds an additional reason for the upward traction the CMS has seen over the years since its creation.
+WordPress is also very welcoming to people from non-coding backgrounds, which adds another reason for the CMS's upward traction over the years since its creation.

 Simplicity: WordPress is very simple and easy to use.
-Again, this is one of the main reasons why WP has been able to overcome competitors like Joomla or Drupal over the years.
+Again, this is one of the main reasons WP has been able to outpace competitors like Joomla and Drupal over the years.
 In fact, you don’t need any coding background to start creating websites with WordPress.

-Flexibility: WordPress is very flexible and adaptable to everyone’s needs.
+Flexibility: WordPress is highly adaptable and suitable for everyone’s needs.
 Need some SEO boost for your site?
-Try one of the dozens WordPress SEO plugins (Yoast SEO, All In One SEO Pack) to meet your goals head-on.
+Try one of the dozens of WordPress SEO plugins (Yoast SEO, All In One SEO Pack) to meet your goals head-on.

-Responsiveness: WordPress, WordPress plugins and WordPress themes (working together) are able to deliver a ‘remarkable’ experience for users on all devices, including desktop computers, tablets and smartphones as well.
+Responsiveness: WordPress, WordPress plugins, and WordPress themes (working together) can deliver a ‘remarkable’ experience for users across all devices, including desktop computers, tablets, and smartphones.

-Speed: in the ideal setting and using the ideal WordPress tools, you will be able to create a WordPress website in a single day.
-You’ll need copyright-free images, content and maybe some additional media like videos, charts or even interactive graphics.
+Speed: In the ideal setting and using the ideal WordPress tools, you will be able to create a WordPress website in a single day.
+You’ll need copyright-free images, content, and maybe some additional media, such as videos, charts, or interactive graphics.
 If you have all that, WordPress makes it easy to upload and arrange everything, and does so very, very fast.
 Note: it goes without saying, but avoid uploading large files and try to optimize your website for speed – it’s what Google recommends.

 Scalability: as your website grows, the requirements to ‘keep it afloat’ will constantly change.
-You’ll find yourself in the need of faster servers, more server space, reliable (99.9% - 100%) uptime, as well as the option to address horizontal and vertical scalability.
+You’ll find yourself in need of faster servers, more server space, reliable (99.9%-100%) uptime, and the option to address both horizontal and vertical scalability.
 WordPress websites are 100% scalable, but not all WordPress websites will be ready to handle a potential surge in incoming traffic without a significant risk of degraded performance during those peak hours.

 APIs: WordPress supports thousands of APIs that allow the integration of 3rd party web services into your website.
-This makes it easier for all of those applications to communicate between themselves and provide a seamless experience for the end user.
+This makes it easier for all of those applications to communicate with each other and provide a seamless experience for the end user.

 WooCommerce